 Performance problems like random reboots, freezes, and UI lag are extremely common Android problems.
 They popup after every Android release.
 Fortunately, Nexus and Pixel users should be able to avoid having to send the device in for repair or a replacement.

-You should be able to fix your Android 8.0 Oreo performance issues from your home or office.
+You should be able to fix your Android 8.0 Oreo or Android 8.1 performance issues from your home or office.
 Often times, these issues can be fixed in a matter of minutes.

 This guide outlines some potential fixes for poor Android Oreo performance on Nexus and Pixel phones and tablets.
 If you’re struggling, try one of these before contacting Google or throwing your device against the wall in frustration.